sergeydanilov/tasktangelogamescom/README.md

 public abstract class AbstractScheduledJob;
 ```

-like it did the CustomJob1
+Like it did the CustomJob1